Thruday helps visual thinkers plan tasks, routines, and priorities in one clear place - Explore our planner

 Frontal Cortex Dysfunction

 The frontal cortex is responsible for executive functions such as decision-making, attention regulation, working memory, and impulse control.
 In individuals with ADHD, there is often reduced activity and structural differences in the frontal cortex.
-This can lead to difficulties in inhibiting impulsive behaviors, sustaining attention, and organizing tasks.
+This can lead to difficulties in inhibiting impulsive behaviours, sustaining attention, and organizing tasks.

 Delayed Maturation of Brain Regions

 Studies have shown that certain brain regions, such as the prefrontal cortex and the basal ganglia, may develop at a slower rate in individuals with ADHD.
-These regions are involved in higher-order cognitive processes, including attention and behavior regulation.
+These regions are involved in higher-order cognitive processes, including attention and behaviour regulation.
 The delay in maturation of these areas can contribute to the challenges experienced by individuals with ADHD.

 Dysregulation of the Default Mode Network